 The Detroit Free Press/Talmer Bank Marathon allows registered participants to change races within the following guidelines:

-- All race changes must be completed before August 26, 2013 using this link.
+- All race changes must be completed before August 25, 2014 using this link.
 You will need to provide your new predicted finish time if changing distances and include any required citizenship information if changing to an international event.

 - Absolutely NO changes after this date.
 There will be NO changing of races at the Expo.
 NO EXCEPTIONS.